substrait-io/substrait/site/docs/expressions/scalar_functions.md

 * Boolean: True and False
 * Type: A Substrait type (with possibly additional embedded expressions)

 These types are evaluated using a small set of operations to to support common scenarios.
-Since it is possible that output derivation ultimately determines that binding is not allowed, a `not_bindable` operation is provided that states that the particular binding is now sllowed.
+Since it is possible that output derivation ultimately determines that binding is not allowed, a `not_bindable` operation is provided that states that the particular binding is not allowed.
 List of valid operations:

 ```
 Math: +, -, *, /, min, max